eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 All we have said thus far requires dichotomous preferences to be truly correct.
 And it's true: if voters have more complex preferences, then Approval voting won't be strategyproof.
 It won't satisfy IIA.

 However, Approval *doesn't know that*.
 When you cast an approval ballot, it doesn't matter how complex or messy your preferences are.
 You still have to actually *choose* "who is acceptable".
 Who do you "approve" of?
-Whatever that means.
+Whatever that means to you.
 It requires the voters to *project* their preferences down into the dichotomous domain.

+Every voting system requires some sort of lossy projection.
+Ranked systems ask you to eliminate all distance between candidates and report [only the order](../why-condorcet/){:target="_blank"}, which can obscure all acceptability and intensity, and obscure compromise and consensus.
+Range methods like STAR require you to project each candidate onto a 0-5 star rating, which are prone to exaggeration and misrepresentation, and for which the scale is not well defined.
+Approval instead asks for an unambiguous signal of support: "Do you consent?"
+Consent to be governed.
+Consent to be supported by your vote.
+Consent to be elected.

 If we assume that the ballots are a perfect reflection of reality, then Approval is perfect.
 It's nearly impossible to look at the Approval ballot data and point to a pathology.
 There are no issues where a majority preferred a candidate who was eliminated because of vote splitting, like in RCV.
 There are no clear spoiler candidates, because all the votes a nonviable candidate received were given by voters who were free to also vote for a viable candidate at no cost.
 There are no participation failures where, by voting for the candidates you like, you change the result to a *worse* outcome like in STAR, Condorcet, and especially RCV.
+Strict monotonicity means that your vote can only help a candidate you *actually vote for*.
+Which sounds absurdly trivial but is not a given in any other seriously proposed voting system, *except* Approval (and Choose-one plurality, which is just a special case of Approval).

-That just *doesn't* happen in Approval, because it treats the data at face value.
+That just *doesn't* happen in Approval, because it treats all the data it receives at face value.
 It doesn't have any weird quirks that cause it to misinterpret the data.
 An approval is an approval; an unambiguous signal of support.
 Impossible to exaggerate or misrepresent.
 The winner is simply the candidate who earned that unambiguous consent to govern from the largest number of voters.
 The candidate who earned the most consent.

 But even though the ballot data *isn't* a perfect representation of reality, it still treats the data it gets with *full* fidelity.
 There are no *structural* issues with Approval voting.
 It does the best with the data it has.
 Any issue with Approval comes from the translation step.
 In that way, the issues with Approval are essentially "behavioral".

 In this way, Approval asks voters to project their nuanced preferences into the dichotomous domain.
 It treats those preferences perfectly, and gives you a winner.
-We necessarily lose a decent swathe of information.
+We necessarily lose some information in the process.
 The question is how much that loss of information hurts the outcomes.

 As I've written about before, VSE (Voter Satisfaction Efficiency) is one measure of the outcomes of a system.
 [Approval gets a VSE range of 89-95%](https://electionscience.github.io/vse-sim/VSEbasic/).
 Meaning, it gets the "optimal" outcome about 90-95% of the time.
-That is *absurdly* good, especially in comparison to choose-one voting getting about 72-86%, and STAR voting getting 91-98%.
+That is *absurdly* good, especially in comparison to choose-one voting getting about 75%, and STAR voting clocking in around 91-98%.
 Approval is not perfect, but it's absurdly good for its simplicity and practicality.
 And that simplicity comes with the benefit of being particularly robust to insidious pathologies that can arise in more complex systems like RCV and STAR.

 No participation failures, no vote splitting, no spoilers, no monotonicity failures, no favorite betrayal.
 Your vote can only help the candidates you vote for.
 Easy to count, easy to understand, easy to participate in.
 That's a pretty fantastic report card.
 Okay, that's enough, I can't help but make the case for Approval again.
 Let's wrap this up.